Realisations of posets and tameness: Basic notions

-In the suspension $\Sigma S$ (see~\ref{afadfhfgsh}), the element $\bigwedge S$ is its global minimum, and the element $\bigvee S$ is its global maximum.
-The elements $\bigwedge S$ and $\bigvee S$ are respectively the product and coproduct of any subset $U\subset S$ of size at least $2$.
-The suspension $\Sigma S$ is of finite type if and only if $S$ is finite.
+In the suspension $\Sigma S$ (see~\ref{afadfhfgsh}), the element $-\infty$ is its global minimum, and the element $\infty$ is its global maximum.
+The elements $-\infty$ and $\infty$ are respectively the product and coproduct of any subset $U\subset S$ of size at least $2$.
+The suspension $\Sigma S$ is of finite-type if and only if $S$ is finite.